Working with plans

 Before you begin

-- Team limit: The number of teams you can access via shared team settings.
-The limit for the number of teams that a plan can directly display is 50.
-If you have more than 50 teams, some teams won't be displayed directly in the shared team settings page.
-To find teams that are not displaying, enter the team name in the search box.
+- If you have more than 50, some teams won't be displayed in the shared team settings page.
+You’ll need to enter the team name in the search box to find them.

 Working with plans